l3blonde/dive-app/docs/ lib-structure-guide.md

 ## Why lib/ Exists

-The `lib/` directory holds all the business logic, data utilities, and helper functions that power our dive app.
+The `lib/` directory is shortly for "library".
+It holds all the data structures, connections, and helper functions that power our dive app.
 We separate these from components to keep code organised, reusable, and testable.
-Lib/ is like the engine room while components/ is the user-facing deck.
+Lib/ is like the engine room
+while components/ is the user-facing deck.

+**Why use a lib folder?**
+-**Don't Repeat Yourself (DRY) Principle**:
+1.Write code once, use it everywhere
+2.If you need to change something, change it in one place
+3.Organize code into reusable models

 ## Directory Structure Breakdown